viamrobotics/docs/docs/services/navigation/linear-velocity.md

 linkTitle: "Linear Velocity"
 weight: 10
 type: "docs"
-description: "How to use the linear velocity measurements reported by some models of movement sensor."
+description: "Use the linear velocity measurements reported by some models of movement sensor."
 ---

 Linear velocity measurements are read by the following {{< glossary_tooltip term_id="model" text="models" >}} of [movement sensor](/components/movement-sensor/):